Solar for Apartments

 To install solar on apartments requires strata committees to decide on the best model with respect to the building’s physical characteristics and the desires of the owners.

-What strata approvals are required for the installation of solar?
+• Investigate whether strata approvals may be required for the installation of solar.
 A legal review of strata by-laws may be required to identify if any updates are necessary.

-- Will the solar system provide power to the common areas, the apartments, or both?
-How is this going to work?
+• Will the solar system provide power to the common areas, the apartments, or both?

 How Council can assist

-Council can help simplify the process of choosing the right solar system by providing a free consultancy service to design a solar system for a limited number of residential strata buildings.
-This service will help the residents save money while reducing emissions.
-If you manage or own a residential strata and are interested in installing a solar system on your roof, please email us.
-Strata that meet the criteria will access the service based on the date that they apply, until the assessment limit is reached.
+Council can help simplify the process of choosing the right solar system by providing funding for a free level 1 energy audit conducted by an independent consultancy service for a limited number of residential strata buildings.
+This service provides advice on the installation of a solar PV system unique for your building.
+If you are a member of a strata committee or own a residential strata and are interested in installing a solar system on your roof, please register your interest via the link below.
+There are eligibility criteria that strata need to meet in order to access this service, and there are a limited number available.

 What else can my apartment building do?